sambody/inkscape-guide-tools/README.md

 The extensions will all be available in the menu under **Extensions > Guide**

-### 1. Remove guides

-Three simple extensions:

-- remove all guides (may be part of core inkscape in upcoming version 0.49)
-- remove all horizontal guides
-- remove all vertical guides

-### 2. Add centered guides to the document

-With this extension you can

-- add a horizontally centered guide (to the document for now)
-- or a vertically centered guide
-- or both at once.

-### 3. Add guides to borders to document, with optional offset on all sides

-(coming soon)

 ### Other extensions

 Other guides related extensions for Inkscape: